-"Manufactured home:" means a structure transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
+Manufactured Home: means a structure transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
 The term "manufactured home" does not include a "recreational vehicle".

-"Manufactured home park" or "subdivision:" means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.
+Manufactured Home Park or Subdivision: means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale.

-"Mean sea level:" means, for purposes of the National Flood Insurance Program, the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on community's Flood Insurance Rate Map are referenced.
+Mean Sea Level: means, for purposes of the National Flood Insurance Program, the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on community's Flood Insurance Rate Map are referenced.

-"New construction:" means, for the purpose of determining insurance rates, structures for which the "start of construction" commenced on or after the effective date of an initial FIRM or after December 31, 1974, whichever is later, and includes any subsequent improvements to such structures.
+New Construction: means, for the purpose of determining insurance rates, structures for which the "start of construction" commenced on or after the effective date of an initial FIRM or after December 31, 1974, whichever is later, and includes any subsequent improvements to such structures.
 For floodplain management purposes, "new construction" means structures for which the "start of construction" commenced on or after the effective date of a floodplain management regulation adopted by a community and includes any subsequent improvements to such structures.

-"New manufactured home park" or "subdivision:" means a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of floodplain management regulations adopted by a community.
+New Manufactured Home Park or Subdivision: means a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed on or after the effective date of floodplain management regulations adopted by a community.

-"Recreational vehicle:" means a vehicle which is:
+Recreational Vehicle: means a vehicle which is:

-- 1. Built on a single chassis; - 2.
-400 square feet or less when measured at the largest horizontal projections; - 3.
-Designed to be self-propelled or permanently towable by a light duty truck; and - 4.
-Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.
+- a. built on a single chassis; - b.
+400 square feet or less when measured at the largest horizontal projections; - c.
+Designed to be self-propelled or permanently towable by a light duty truck; and d. designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use

-"Start of construction:" (for other than new construction or substantial improvements under the Coastal Barrier Resources Act (Pub.
+Start of Construction: (for other than new construction or substantial improvements under the Coastal Barrier Resources Act (Pub.
 L. 97-348)), includes substantial improvement and means the date the building permit was issued, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, placement, or other improvement was within 180 days of the permit date.
 The actual start means either the first placement of permanent construction of a structure on a site, such as the pouring of slab or footings, the installation of piles, the construction of columns, or any work beyond the stage of excavation; or the placement of a manufactured home on a foundation.
 Permanent construction does not include land preparation, such as clearing, grading and filling; nor does it include the installation of streets and/or walkways; nor does it include excavation for basement, footings, piers or foundations or the erection of temporary forms; nor does it include the installation on the property of accessory buildings, such as garages or sheds not occupied as dwelling units or not part of the main structure.
 For a substantial improvement, the actual start of construction means the first alteration of any wall, ceiling, floor, or other structural part of a building, whether or not that alteration affects the external dimensions of the building.

-"Structure:" means a walled and roofed building, including a gas or liquid storage tank, that is principally above ground, as well as a manufactured home.
+Structure: means a walled and roofed building, including a gas or liquid storage tank, that is principally above ground, as well as a manufactured home.